gremlin/resolv-conf/README.md

 ## Prepare

 The local computer has to be prepared.
 This only needs to be done once.
-The steps below...

 ``` bash
 # Clone the fork
 git clone git@github.com:gremlin/resolv-conf.git

 # Navigate to the clone
 cd resolv-conf

 # Add a remote
 git remote add upstream https://github.com/tailhook/resolv-conf.git

 # Check the remotes
 git remote -v
 ```